pachyderm/pachyderm/doc/docs/master/how-tos/use-jupyterhub/index.md

 client from within the JupyterHub UI.

 !!! note
-    You need to have Pachyderm and JupyterHub instlalled on the same Kubernetes cluster as described in
+    You need to have Pachyderm and JupyterHub installed on the same Kubernetes cluster as described in
     [Deploy Pachyderm with JupyterHub](../../deploy-manage/deploy/deploy-pachyderm-jupyterhub.md).
     Currently, an existing JupyterHub deployment cannot be